Contributed By TMI Associates

 A case is determined solely by a legal judge.
 The Japanese legal system has neither technical judges nor jury trials for intellectual property cases.

-A judge usually takes the initiative on settlement negotiations unless the parties clearly refuse to settle a case.
+A judge usually takes the initiative on settlement negotiations, unless the parties clearly refuse to settle a case.
 In no event will a defendant be obliged to settle a case.
 Generally, courts prefer settlements rather than judgments to resolve cases.
 A judge may disclose or imply his or her unofficial, tentative opinion on a case to the parties in order to facilitate settlement negotiations.
 A judge will cease settlement negotiations if one party decides and requests to receive a court decision rather than a settlement.

-Even if there are any pending parallel revocation or infringement proceedings, the current proceedings will not normally be stayed and the courts will separately and independently make a judgment for a case.
+Even if there are any pending parallel revocation or infringement proceedings, the current proceedings will not normally be stayed, and the courts will separately and independently make a judgment for a case.
 The courts can even dismiss a claim for infringement on the ground that the patent is invalid, without the need for a revocation proceeding.
-Thus it is possible for a conflict between two cases on the same subject matter to exist.
+Therefore, it is possible for a conflict between two cases on the same subject matter to exist.
 However, in practice, the High Court, as the court of second instance, will make consistent judgments so that any contradiction in the first instance will be resolved.

 The remedies available for a patentee are injunctive relief and damages.
 As part of injunctive relief, the patentee can also seek disposal of the infringing goods.
 The lawyer’s fee can be recovered as part of the damages, although the recovery thereof is very limited (in practice around 10% of the total amount of actual damages admitted by the courts).
 A patentee can only seek compensatory damages.
 Claims for enhanced damages, such as punitive damages, are not eligible even in cases of wilful infringement.
 The Patent Act provides for certain presumptions of the damages that are to be calculated, based on the profit from the infringement or the assumed royalties.
 A judge has the discretion to determine the appropriate remedies or amount of damages, provided that the discretion is only applied within the amount of the claim made by a plaintiff.

-If a defendant prevails, the courts can order the plaintiff to pay court costs (eg, transportation fees to attend court hearings, expenses for delivering documents and daily allowances for witnesses), provided, however, that the court costs do not include the defendant’s lawyer fees or other costs incurred by the defendant in the course of the procedure.
+If a defendant prevails, the courts can order the plaintiff to pay court costs (eg, transportation fees to attend court hearings, expenses for delivering documents and daily allowances for witnesses), provided, however, that such costs do not include the defendant’s lawyer fees or other costs incurred by the defendant in the course of the procedure.
 There is no right of or remedy for a prevailing defendant to recover his or her own costs.

-A prevailing defendant may seek damages arising out of the infringement litigation, including lawyer fees, if the litigation itself is considered to constitute a tort on the grounds that it is found to be significantly unreasonable in light of the purport of the litigation system; eg, an allegation of patent infringement is entirely baseless and the patentee is fully aware of the lack of legal grounds.
+A prevailing defendant may seek damages arising out of the infringement litigation, including lawyer fees, if the litigation itself is considered to constitute a tort on the grounds that it is found to be significantly unreasonable in light of the purport of the litigation system; eg, if an allegation of patent infringement is entirely baseless and the patentee is fully aware of the lack of legal grounds.
 However, the courts rarely accept such a claim.

 There are no different remedies for different types of technical intellectual property.